-Supposing that you have already set up an account for your PPC campaigns, read on for our full Google AdWords tutorial on how to create a search campaign.
+Supposing that you have already set up an account for your PPC campaigns, read on for our full Google Ads tutorial on how to create a search campaign.

-First of all, log in to your Google AdWords account and click on “Campaign”.
+First of all, log in to your Google Ads account and click on “Campaign”.

 Then, select “New campaign” and choose the type of campaign you want to create.
 In this case, it would be “Search Network”.

 A new section will then appear where you can configure your campaign.
 Your campaign type “Search Network” will display pre-selected above.

 In the Ads interface, you will be presented with options for the goal you would like to choose to measure your campaign’s success.
 For this example, we will choose “Website traffic”.
 Alternatively, you can also select to create the campaign without a goal.

 Once you have selected your goal (or opted not to), you will need to input your website URL or domain name.